digitalmoksha/moksha_cms/README.md

 ## Version 4.2 (UNRELEASED)

-Will support for Rails 4.2 - previous versions of Rails will be unsupported
+Will support Rails 4.2 - previous versions of Rails will be unsupported

 ## Version 1.1.0

 Supports Rails 4.1.
 Include this in your gem file:

-`# gem 'dm_core', git: 'https://github.com/digitalmoksha/dm_core.git', branch: '1-1-stable'`
+`gem 'dm_core', git: 'https://github.com/digitalmoksha/dm_core.git', branch: '1-1-stable'`